-Our Social Emotional Learning programs will adapt their range of supports for staff and students during Distance Learning.
-Staying connected and engaged to school with positive staff and peer relationships is even more challenging during Distance Learning due to the social isolation of our students; particularly those with more limited family resources.
-In order to increase support for social emotional well being for students in families most impacted by the stress of COVID-19, our School Leadership Team will continue to partner with the Humboldt County Office of Education (HCOE) on best practices to successfully engage in SEL and utilize trauma-informed practices while we are serving our students in a Distance Learning format.
-We will provide additional supports for out staff to embed Social Emotional Learning into daily instruction and establish clear classroom and school wide supports to build positive culture and climate.
+Social Emotional Learning programs

+Staying connected and engaged to school with positive staff and peer relationships is challenging during Distance Learning due to the social isolation of our students particularly those with more limited family resources.
+In order to increase support for social emotional well being for students in families most impacted by the stress of COVID19, our School Leadership Team will continue to partner with the Humboldt County Office of Education (HCOE) on best practices to successfully engage in Positive Behavioral Interventions and Support (PBIS) and Social

+Emotional Learning (SEL).
+Staff will utilize these trauma-informed practices while we are serving our students in a Distance Learning format.
+We will provide additional supports for staff to embed Social Emotional Learning into daily instruction and establish clear classroom and school wide supports to improve student connectedness resulting in a positive school culture and climate.